 We have issued options to purchase our common stock.
-We account for stock based compensation in accordance with ASC 718Compensation - Stock Compensation ..
+We account for stock based compensation in accordance with ASC 718Compensation - Stock Compensation.
 ASC 718 establishes accounting for stock-based awards exchanged for employee services.
 Under the fair value recognition provisions of ASC 718, share based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense over the requisite service/vesting period.
 Determining the appropriate fair value model and calculating the fair value of stock-based payment awards require the use of highly subjective assumptions, including the expected life of the stock-based payment awards and stock price volatility.

 We estimate the grant date fair value of stock options and the related compensation expense, using the Black-Scholes option valuation model.
 This option valuation model requires the input of subjective assumptions including: (1) expected life (estimated period of time outstanding) of the options granted, (2) volatility, (3) risk-free rate and (4) dividends.
 Because share-based compensation expense is based on awards ultimately expected to vest, it is reduced for estimated forfeitures.
 ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeiture rates differ from those estimates.
 We have estimated expected forfeitures of stock options based on our historical turnover rate and used these rates in developing a future forfeiture rate.
-If our actual forfeiture rate varies from our estimates, additional adjustments to compensation expense involve inherent uncertainties and the application of management judgment.
-As a result, if factors change and we use different in the future.
+If our actual forfeiture rate varies from our estimates, additional adjustments to compensation expense may be required in future periods.
+In general, the assumptions used in calculating the fair value of stock-based payment awards represent management's best estimates, but the estimates involve inherent uncertainties and the application of management judgment.
+As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.